intershop/intershop-pwa/docs/guides/migrations.md

 Instead the ICM channel preference 'AdvancedVariationHandling' is used to configure it.
 You will find this preference as 'List View' in the ICM backoffice under Channel Preferences -> Product Variations.

+The ICM channel preference 'basket.maxItemQuantity' is included to validate the product quantity if no specific setting is defined on the product.
+You find this preference as 'Maximum Quantity per Product in Cart' under the Application Settings -> Shopping Cart & Checkout.
+The default value is 100.

 ## 1.1 to 1.2

 The `dist` folder now only contains results of the build process (except for `healthcheck.js`).